cosmic-horizon/governance/README.md

 # Qwoyn Network Governance

-This repository includes long-form proposals and supporting documentation for Qwoyn Network governance.
+The Qwoyn Network governance repository contains comprehensive proposals and accompanying documents.

-It is not required that community members submit proposals to this repository or that they use this repository for long-form proposals and supporting documentation but pull requests are more than welcome.
-With that being said, any significant changes to the guidelines should go through the governance process in the form of a text proposal.
+Submitting proposals or utilizing this repository for long-form proposals and supporting documentation is not mandatory for community members, but we highly encourage pull requests.
+However, please note that any substantial alterations to the guidelines must follow the governance process by submitting a text proposal.

 ## Contents